ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Are there any fees involved with applying?

-It is free to apply for the DTS, but you will be required to pay a deposit of ¥100,000 once you have been accepted.
-You will only be registered for the DTS once we have received this deposit.
+You will be required to pay a non-refundable application fee of ¥1,500 in order to submit your application.

 ### When is the application deadline?